les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2017-08-05-le-modele-invest-pour-des-stories-estimables.markdown

 * **The Rate of Change**: We may need to estimate not just “What is the story now?” but also “What will it be by the end?”

-* **Le taux de changement** : Il se peut que ayons à estimer non seulement le “Quelle est la story maintenant ?” mais aussi “Comment sera-t-elle à la fin ?”
+* **Le taux de changement** : Il se peut que nous ayons à estimer non seulement le “Quelle est la story maintenant ?” mais aussi “Comment sera-t-elle à la fin ?”

 * **Dysfunctional Games**: In some environments, estimates are valued mostly as a tool for political power-plays; objective estimates may have little use.
 (There’s plenty to say about estimates vs. commitments, schedule chicken, and many other abuses but I’ll save that for another time.)

-* **Jeux dysfonctionnels** : Dans certains environnements, les estimations sont vues essentiellement comme des outils dans des jeux de pouvoirs politiques ; des estimations objectives ne sont que de peu d’utilité; (Il y aurait beaucoup à dire sur estimations vs. engagements, le planning de la poule mouillée, et encore beaucoup d’autres choses dont je parlerai une autre fois.)
+* **Jeux dysfonctionnels** : Dans certains environnements, les estimations sont perçues essentiellement comme des outils dans des jeux de pouvoirs politiques ; dans ce cas, les estimations objectives ne sont que de peu d’utilité; (Il y aurait beaucoup à dire sur estimations vs. engagements, le planning de la poule mouillée, et encore beaucoup d’autres choses dont je parlerai une autre fois.)

 * **Overhead**: External factors affect estimates.
 If we multi-task or get pulled off to side projects, things will take longer.